-At December 31, 2015 and 2014, the Commission had a liability of \$22,055,874 and \$19,582,861, respectively, for its proportionate share of the PERS net pension liability.
-The net pension liability was measured as of June 30, 2015 and 2014, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2014 and 2013, respectively.
+At December 31, 2016 and 2015, the Commission had a liability of \$30,784,143 and \$22,055,874, respectively, for its proportionate share of the PERS net pension liability.
+This liability is not reflected in the financial statements of the Commission, but is disclosed in the footnotes only.
+The net pension liability was measured as of June 30, 2016 and 2015, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2015 and 2014, respectively.
 The Commission's proportionate share of the net pension liability was based on a projection of the Commission's long-term share of contributions to the pension plan relative to the projected contributions of all participating governmental entities, actuarially determined.
-At June 30, 2015, the Commission's proportionate share was .09825 percent, which was a decrease of .00634 percent from its proportionate share measured as of June 30, 2014 of .10459 percent.
+As of the measurement date of June 30, 2016, the Commission's proportionate share was .10394 percent, which was an increase of .00569 percent from its proportionate share measured as of June 30, 2015 of .09825 percent.